tinkerbell/tinkerbell-docs/docs/index.md

 ​New to Tinkerbell or bare metal provisioning?
 This is a great place to start!

-- Getting Started - Set up Tinkerbell [locally with vagrant](/setup/local-vagrant/) or on [Packet with Terraform](/setup/packet-terraform/).
+- Getting Started - Set up Tinkerbell [locally with vagrant](/setup/local-vagrant/) or on [Equinix Metal with Terraform](/setup/packet-terraform/).
 - Run [hello world](/examples/hello-world-workflow) to see Tinkerbell in action.​